botify-labs/simpleflow/docs/src/features/steps.md

         futures.wait(self.submit(self.step("something", do_something)))
 ```

-The first time `AWorkflow` is executed, the step "something" is run; the
+The first time `AWorkflow` is executed, the step "something" is run;
-next times the workflow is executed, the step is skipped.
+next time the workflow is executed, the step is skipped.

 ### Creating a Step

-The `Step.__init__` methods is called with:
+The `Step.__init__` method is called with:
 * `step_name: str`: step name
 * `activities: Submittable | SubmittableContainer`: what to execute (generally a chain or a group, thus the plural)
 * `force: bool=False`: whether to force a step even if previously played